AdaCore/gnatstudio/docs/users_guide/intro.rst

 * Support for compile/build/run cycle (:ref:`Compilation/Build`)

-  Any compiler called by a command line can be integrated in GPS, with built in support for GNAT, `gcc` and `make`.
+  Any compiler called by a command line can be integrated in GPS, with built in support for GNAT, :program:`gcc` and :program:`make`.
 You can easily navigate error messages.
 Automatic code fixing is provided for many common errors.
 GPS includes support for cross-compilers (running compilers on a different machine than the one on which GPS is running).

 * Project management (:ref:`Project_Handling`)